-- Difficulty driving (eg, changing lanes when there is an oncoming car or sideswiping objects)
+- Difficulty driving, such as changing lanes when there is an oncoming car or sideswiping objects

 You may want to use a ruler or sticky note to mark the beginning or end of the text.
 For example, if you have right homonymous hemianopsia, use a sticky note to mark the end of a line of text.
 You will know that you have not reached the end of the line until you see the sticky note.

 Some people with hemianopsia benefit from turning a text and reading it vertically (up and down), rather than horizontally (side to side).